Overview

 - Students are allowed to work up to 20 hours/week while school is in session, and up to 35 hours/week while school is on break.

-- Students are not allowed to work more than eight hours in a day.
+- Students are not allowed to work more than eight hours a day.

 - ALL Students MUST submit their timesheets at the end of EVERY work week.

-- Students cannot begin working until Student Employment approves the contract and required paperwork.
-They cannot begin working prior to the start date indicated on the student contract.
+- Students may not begin working until Student Employment approves the hire and verifies required paperwork.
+They may not begin working prior to the start date indicated on the approved hire.

 Student Employee Expectations